-Networked personal computers are available in the main Computer Room, the Library, and in academic departments.
+Networked personal computers are available in the main Computer Room and in academic departments.
 The computer network is extensive and the school is developing the use of remote technologies too.
 Importantly, our philosophy is to view technology as a tool that enhances and complements learning.
 Technology will never replace excellent pedagogy but appropriate, skilled and ethical uses of technology form an essential role in preparing children for their futures.

 E-mail and access to the internet are essentially intended for curriculum use and to support good communications with families.
 Many of our families are global citizens and technology is invaluable to us but importantly technology has the ability to make learning interactive and stimulating.
 Web access is enabled during lesson time, and at other times when teachers request the facility.
 E-mail access is available at all times and provides pupils and parents with another good means of communication.